echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminA.md

 - Carotenoids - plant source

 ## Metabolism
-- 70%-90% of Vitamin A is absorbed;
+- 70%-90% of Vitamin A is absorbed if the gut is healthy;
-- 9%-22% of carotenoids are absorbed.
+- 9%-22% of carotenoids are absorbed if the gut is healthy.

 Vitamin A absorption is enhanced by:
 - Cooking;